Approximately counting independent sets of a given size in bounded-degree graphs: Algorithms

 \section{Algorithms}

 In this section, we fix $\Delta\ge3$ and $\alpha < \alpha_c(\Delta)$.
-We first give an algorithm that, for $G\in\cG_{\le\Delta}$ on $n$ vertices and $k\le\alpha n$, returns an $\eps$-approximate uniform sample from $\cI_k(G)$ and runs in time polynomial in $n$ and $\log(1/\eps)$; this proves the sampling part of Theorem~\ref{thm:main}\ref{itm:algs}.
+We first give an algorithm that, for a graph $G\in\cG_{\le\Delta}$ on $n$ vertices and an integer $k\le\alpha n$, returns an $\eps$-approximate uniform sample from $\cI_k(G)$ and runs in time polynomial in $n$ and $\log(1/\eps)$; this proves the sampling part of Theorem~\ref{thm:main}\ref{itm:algs}.
 We then use this algorithm to approximate $i_k(G)$ using a standard simulated annealing process to prove the approximate counting part of Theorem~\ref{thm:main}\ref{itm:algs}.

 Given $\lam\ge0$, let $\bI$ be a random independent set from the hard-core model on $G$ at fugacity $\lam$.
 We will write $\Pr_{G,\lam}$ for probabilities over the hard-core measure $\mu_{G,\lam}$, so e.g.\ $\Pr_{G,\lam}(|\bI|=k)$ is the probability that $\bI$ is of size exactly $k$.
 Often we will suppress the dependence on $G$.